nergalex/f5-nginx_controller-rbac/README.rst

 2. Custom role(s)
 ###############
-A role defines a **set of permissions** that allow or prevent Users from performing operations in NGINX Controller path or object.
+Create and assign one or multiple roles to defines a **set of permissions** that allow or prevent Users from performing operations in NGINX Controller path or object.
 For each path or object, a permission is set and replace default permission of Built-in role.
 Example: